jakkaj/azure-devops-pr-server/README.md

 This [ASP.NET Core](https://www.microsoft.com/net/download) 2 based sample accepts the call out, grabs the files from the pull request and validates them against the Azure ARM template validation end point.

+The pull request is blocked until the external services says the policy has been satisfied.
+Any errors are posted to the pull request thread as a comment (complete with markdown).

 This type of real-world check validates that the ARM template will deploy - including checking for detailed correctness.
 Something obscure such as overlapping networks in NSG templates would not be picked up by straight up JSON schema validation.

 A [node.js sample](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-pr-status-server?view=vsts) is available.